 Now it’s time to create a Final Cut Pro Project!
 Include the stock number in the name of your FCP project.
 For example: EQIN_Kihei_2079.fcp.
-Next, import all your footage into your project and edit prep it while the script is being written or formatted by Jeannie (create multiclips; clip descriptions; look for music; find bloopers, etc.)
+Next, import all your footage into your project and edit prep it while the script is being written or formatted by Jeannie (create multi-clips; clip descriptions; look for music; find bloopers, etc.)